JuliaImages/Images.jl/doc/index.md

 whereas `convert(Array, img)` and `separate(img)` create new arrays if the memory-layout needs alteration.

-You can go back to using ColorValues to encode your image this way:
+You can go back to using Colors to encode your image this way:

 ```{.julia execute="false"}
 julia> imcomb = convert(Image{RGB}, imsep)